TheochemUI/eOn/docs/source/devdocs/parallel-potentials.md

 ### Where the answers come from

-Potentials that reach eOn through `RgpotAdapter` do not hard-code either
-flag: the adapter reads `caps().reentrancy` from the rgpot kernel, so the answer lives next to the physics rather than in a list on the caller side.
+Potentials that reach eOn through `RgpotAdapter` take both flags from `caps().reentrancy` on the rgpot kernel, so the answer lives next to the physics.
 `SharedInstance` maps to `isThreadSafe()`, `PerInstance` to `needsPerImageInstance()`, and `ProcessSerial` to neither, which is the last row above.